 How Long Do I Have to File a Medical Malpractice Lawsuit in North Carolina?

 In North Carolina, the statute of limitations for medical malpractice claims is three years.
 In most cases, this means injured parties have three years from the date of the injury to file a lawsuit against the responsible party.
 However, there are some exceptions to this rule.
-To ensure your rights are protected, contact a Charlotte personal injury lawyer as soon as possible after an injury.
+To ensure your rights are protected, contact a Charlotte personal injury attorney as soon as possible.

 Contact a Charlotte Medical Malpractice Attorney for a Free Consultation

-If you or a loved one were injured because of a medical error in Charlotte, NC, Chandler Volta Personal Injury Lawyers can help.
-Our team will start with a free consultation to analyze your case.
-We’ll listen to you tell your story and discuss your rights.
-Then, we’ll create a plan to get the maximum compensation possible.
+If you or a loved one were injured because of a medical error in Charlotte, NC, call an attorney for help right away.
+They will listen to your story and discuss your rights.
+Then, they’ll create a plan to get the maximum compensation possible.